kammitama5/kammitama5.github.io/_posts/2022-04-09-Saturday-April-9th.md

 - I'm attending a conference this weekend, the BlackComputeHER conference!
 It's been fantastic!
 I've met *so* many of my peers who are researchers in
 Academia or industry or have worked both, and students like myself, and it's been a space where we can speak honestly about our experiences.
 It's been quite refreshing for me, but I won't comment on specifics out of respect for the space.
-- I went to a negotiation seminar this week from a friend who is finishing up her defense and was job-negotiating (I see this because they are the type of rockstar who really doesn't have to "job-hunt"; jobs come to them.
+- I went to a negotiation seminar this week from a friend who is finishing up her defense and was job-negotiating (I say this because they are the type of rockstar who really doesn't have to "job-hunt"; jobs come to them.
 In fact, in Academia, this can very much be the case; jobs aren't really advertised.
 A person you may have collaborated with or know might move to or start a lab or research institution, and invite you as someone they want to work with, who they think has value to add to the organization.
 As such, persons tend to even know *before* it is announced when someone moves, because of these